ossobv/rtpsniff/README.md

   it's within reasonable limits.

 * Output requirements are:
+  * Fix that all packets are counted, not just the seen ones, so a percentage more accurately reflects loss.
+  * Always show the total packets next to the percentage.
+Because only a percentage is misleading when there are only a few streams.
   * A total of the RTP loss/badness; preferably a percentage.
   * List of streams with issues.
   * Current output looks like this: